suryadanny/Flow-Chat/README.md

 You can look into these resource to further understand what signaling means - https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling

-**To use live deployed video conferencing application  -**
+## How To Use The Live Application ##

 Live Video Service available at - https://suryadanny.github.io/Flow-Chat/

-Steps to use:
+**To use live deployed video conferencing application  -**

-assign/fill in any random value in create or join room slot. provide the other user with the same room id to join the video conferencing session.
+**assign/fill in any random value in create or join room slot. provide the other user with the same room id to join the video conferencing session.**